MacTier History, Family Crest & Coats of Arms

 In the mountains of Scotland's west coast and on the Hebrides islands, the ancestors of the MacTier family were born.
 Their name comes from the Gaelic form Mac-an-Tsaoir, which denotes son of the carpenter or wright.

 The surname MacTier was first found in on the Isle of Iona, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the MacTier family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early MacTier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacTier research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early MacTier History in all our PDF Extended History products and printed products wherever possible.

 MacTier Spelling Variations

 In various documents MacTier has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the MacTier family (pre 1700)